mandelsoft/engine/README.md

 ## An Egine to process Flow Graphs described by Resource Manifests

-This project provides a controller working on an objectspace, which processes a flow graph described by resource objects stored in the objectspace.
+This project provides a controller working on an object space, which processes a flow graph described by resource objects stored in the object space.

 The graph is an instance of a graph metamodel, which is passed to the controller.
 The controller itself provides a metamodel